KushtrimVisoka/Kosovo-Parliament-Transcriptions/README.md

 # License

-The dataset is licensed under the Creative Commons Attribution 4.0 International License (https://creativecommons.org/licenses/by/4.0/).
+The dataset is licensed under the MIT License.

 # Citation